Anna-Tk-20/technical-writing-resources/README.md

 ## Resources

-This repository contains different technical writing resources that has been gathered from all around the internet
+This repository contains different technical writing resources that has been gathered from all around the internet.

 ## What is Technical Writing?
 Technical writing is a form of communication that helps users solve problems with technology.
 It is the process of creating clear, concise, and informative content designed to convey complex information in a way that is easily understood by the intended audience.